detlefgerhardt/RomBrowser/README.md

 # RomBrowser

-An info tool for vintage ROM/EPROM/FLASH images
+An fast bowser for vintage ROM/EPROM/FLASH images

 Inspired by Wolfgang Robels ROM wizard with its graphical view, I wrote this similar tool to browse through large amounts of ROM images very quickly.